MIDAS Knowledge Base

 - If you have access to your server's core configuration, consider increasing the server's timeout period as necessary.

-(Where "180" is the desired timeout out in seconds)
+(Where "180" is the desired timeout out in seconds.
+Note that you'll need to restart IIS for changes to take effect.)

 - Consider upgrading your server/network speed, or relocating MIDAS to its own server.
 Running MIDAS on its own server will mean that more server resources can be dedicated exclusively to your MIDAS system, and therefore traffic to the server and server resources won't have to be shared with other sites/applications.